ibpsa/project1-boptest/service/docs/object_storage.md

 ### Result payload snapshots

 Calls to `PUT /results/{testid}` request time-series data from the simulation.
 The worker packages the response into MessagePack and persists it before responding to the API caller.
-For small payloads (configurable via `BOPTEST_MAX_INLINE_RESULT_BYTES`, default `262144` bytes) the worker skips persistence and streams the message directly back over the Redis pub/sub link to minimize latency for high-frequency polling.
-Larger snapshots are written to object storage and referenced by pointer.
+For small payloads (configurable via `BOPTEST_MAX_INLINE_RESULT_BYTES`, default `1,024,000` bytes) the worker skips persistence and streams the message directly back over the Redis pub/sub link to minimize latency for high-frequency polling.
+Larger snapshots than the threshold are written to object storage and referenced by pointer.
 Each persisted snapshot generates a unique key:

 ```
 results/<test_id>/<uuid>.msgpack